Employee share option schemes

 - The value of the shares at the time of sale

 Approved Profit Sharing Schemes are subject to a number of conditions that should be checked with the Revenue Commissioners.
-More information can be found in Revenue's publication Approved Profit Sharing Schemes IT62 (pdf).
+More information can be found on the Revenue website.

 Stock options in your employer's company

 Revenue approved Savings-related Share Option Schemes allow you to save for and purchase share options in your employer's company tax effectively.
 You should check with the Revenue Commissioners and your employer as to what rules apply to your share options and when you are liable to pay tax.
 You can find information in Revenue's publication A Guide to Savings-Related Share Option Schemes (pdf) and in Revenue's eBrief No. 27/13